 Frequently asked questions

-An Agentforce product recommendation agent is an AI agent built on Salesforce’s platform that uses the Atlas Reasoning Engine to understand customer intent.
-It accesses your product catalogs, customer histories, and promo data to provide personalized suggestions, cross-sells, and upsell opportunities.
+An Agentforce product recommendation agent is an AI agent built on Salesforce's platform that uses the Atlas Reasoning Engine to understand customer intent.
+It accesses your product catalogs, customer histories, and promo data stored in Salesforce to provide personalized suggestions, cross-sells, and upsell opportunities.
 It can interact directly with customers or assist sales and service reps.

-The setup process for an Agentforce product recommendation is complex and requires a solid understanding of the Salesforce platform.
-It involves using the Agent Builder, writing detailed prompt templates, defining agent actions (which may require custom development), and connecting relevant Salesforce data objects.
+The setup requires a solid understanding of the Salesforce platform.
+It involves using the Agent Builder, writing prompt templates, defining agent actions (which may require custom development), and connecting relevant Salesforce data objects.
+Agentforce features require Enterprise, Performance, Unlimited, or Developer Edition, and each agent type carries its own license prerequisites.
 It typically demands dedicated Salesforce admin or developer resources.